automerge/automerge-classic/INTERNALS.md

 whenever you do `Automerge.init()` or `Automerge.load()` (unless you explicitly pass an actor ID into those functions).
 Whenever you make a local edit on that Automerge instance, the operations are tagged with that actor ID as the origin.
-All changesets made on a Automerge instance are numbered sequentially, starting with 1 and never skipping or reusing sequence numbers.
-We assume that nobody else is using the same actor ID, and thus each changeset is uniquely identified by the combination of its originating actor ID and its sequence number.
-That unique identifier for the changeset always remains fixed, even when it is applied on remote copies of the document.
+All changes made on a Automerge instance are numbered sequentially, starting with 1 and never skipping or reusing sequence numbers.
+We assume that nobody else is using the same actor ID, and thus each change is uniquely identified by the combination of its originating actor ID and its sequence number.
+That unique identifier for the change always remains fixed, even when it is applied on remote copies of the document.

 An actor ID is a bit similar to a device ID.
-Each device can generate changesets independently from every other device, and so each device needs to have its own numbering sequence.
+Each device can generate changes independently from every other device, and so each device needs to have its own numbering sequence.
 You can have several actor IDs for the same device, for example if the user might run several instances of the application on the same